Clinical Trials

 Steps to Take for a Spill or Release of an Investigational Product

-• Any spill or release of an investigational product (no matter the quantity) must be reported immediately to the protocol’s Principal Investigator, the IU IBC Office (IBC@iu.edu), and the IU Environmental Health and Safety Office, Biological Safety Program (ehsbio@iupui.edu (Indianapolis) or biosafe@indiana.edu (Bloomington)).
+• Any spill or release of an investigational product (no matter the quantity) must be reported immediately to the protocol’s Principal Investigator, the IU Research Safety Office (IBC@iu.edu), and the IU Environmental Health and Safety Office, Biological Safety Program (ehsbio@iu.edu (Indianapolis) or biosafe@iu.edu (Bloomington).

 • Follow any additional spill procedures and reporting required by IU Health